jennybc/operation-chromebook/README.md

 sudo apt-mark showhold
 ```

-You'll grdaully discover you need to manually install various libraries as you install and use more packages.
+You'll gradually discover you need to manually install various libraries as you install and use more packages.
 So far I've done:

 ```sh
 sudo apt-get install libjpeg62